undeadjess/serverjars/README.md

 -   version: The minecraft version of the jar.
 (1.16.5, 1.17.1)
 -   build: The build number of the server jar.
 Only for non-vanilla servers (1, 2, 3, ...)

-Both `version` and `build` are optional. if none are specified, the latest version will be returned
+Both `version` and `build` are optional.
+If none are specified, the latest version will be returned

 #### Examples: